 Big Supply Increases

-That leads us to the knotty question of supply.
-As Lakewood’s surrounding towns become more hospitable for Orthodox Jews, the supply of desirable housing increases.
-And as pricing in Lakewood and immediately adjacent neighborhoods explodes, it becomes more and more attractive to leapfrog further out.
-This kicks off a virtuous cycle where development of Orthodox infrastructure makes the less crowded areas more desirable and a better relative bargain, so demand goes up, bringing in even more infrastructure and home development.
+This process kicks off a virtuous cycle where the development of Orthodox infrastructure makes the less crowded areas more desirable and a better relative bargain, so demand goes up, bringing in even more infrastructure and home development.
 At some point, new supply options can take the edge off price increases or even lead to lower prices in the most expensive spots.

 Even Out of Town

-Similarly, the ever-higher prices and crowding in Lakewood and Brooklyn makes it more attractive to settle in burgeoning out-of-town communities.
-Especially with regard to states that have tuition vouchers and politicians that are more welcoming to conservative values, it’s becoming much more typical for young couples to consider out of town a preferred option, not a b’di’eved.
-If frum infrastructure grows rapidly elsewhere, a changed mindset about community options could alter local supply and demand significantly over time.
-Lower local demand could then further ease pricing pressures.
+Similarly, the ever-higher prices and crowding in Greater Lakewood, Monsey, and Brooklyn make it more attractive to settle in certain burgeoning out-of-town communities.
+Especially in states with tuition vouchers and politicians more welcoming to conservative values, it’s becoming more common for young couples to consider out-of-town a preferred option, not a b’di’eved.

-National Variables Matter Too
+National Variables Matter, Too

 Interest Rates

-There’s also always uncertainty about interest rates.
-Because real estate is so heavily dependent on mortgages, the price of homes are tightly intertwined with the price of money.
+There’s also always tremendous uncertainty about interest rates.
+Because real estate is so heavily dependent on mortgages, the price of homes is closely tied to the cost of borrowing money.
 When rates were rock-bottom, people of modest means were able to swing even more expensive homes, pushing prices up.
 This trend has reversed strongly now.
-Consider what happens when the possibility facing a young couple switches from buying a townhouse for $400,000 at 3% to buying the same townhouse for double the price and double the rate.
-At some point, the monthly payments become prohibitive, and many buyers are priced out.
-So, prices ease or even fall.
+Consider what happens when the possibility facing a young couple switches from buying a townhouse for $600,000 at 3% to buying the same townhouse for double the price AND double the rate.

 Navigating Uncertainty

 If you were hoping for a black-and-white answer, I’m sorry to have disappointed you.
 The real world is far grayer than most people recognize.
-It’s extremely difficult to predict, which is why making decisions about real estate, or any investment for that matter, is never black and white.
-If you need a home and can afford the mortgage, you should probably buy one.
-Even if there’s a chance you may come out ahead by waiting, you may also end up priced out of the market, which is a much worse proposition.
+It’s tough to predict, especially about the future, which is why making decisions about real estate, or any investment for that matter, is never cut and dry.

 Without Panic